 The antenna was originally built in 1959 to support NASA’s Project Echo, which bounced radio waves off metallic balloon satellites in order to transmit signals from one part of the globe to another.
 A few years later, the antenna’s sensitivity was increased in order to detect faint signals from Telstar, the first communications satellite capable of collecting, transmitting, and relaying signals rather than simply reflecting them.

 Penzias and Wilson made every attempt to explain the troublesome ‘static.’
 They pointed the antenna towards New York City to check if humans were responsible.
 They even spent hours removing bird excrement (or as Penzias called it, “white dielectric material”) from the horn where pigeons were roosting.
 After all of their tests, the two men concluded that the noise was not coming from the Earth, the Sun, or the Milky Way.
-The only remaining explanation was that the source was outside of our own galaxy.
+By 1964, the only remaining explanation was that the source was outside of our own galaxy.

 At the same time, a team of Princeton astrophysicists led by Robert Dicke was preparing a paper on the possibility of detecting leftover microwave radiation from the Big Bang.
 Although the energy released by the Big Bang would have been unfathomably high, Dicke’s team reasoned that the universe’s subsequent expansion would have shifted this radiation into the relatively low-energy radio regime.
 Upon hearing about the Princeton researcher’s work, Penzias and Wilson began to realize the significance of their mysterious background noise.
 The researchers contacted Dicke, who sent them a copy of the unpublished paper and was then invited to Holmdel to listen to the noise.